jclevine/music_rating_instructions/README.md

 ## Prep Playlists to Be iTunes-Friendly
 1. Rocket Music -> Settings -> My Library -> Export Playlists
 2. Copy playlists m3u3s from Internal/Playlists dir to desktop dir.
+Always use this dir for playlist locations.
 3. 3-Star/Downbeat/Re-download: Remove dupes
     - TextFX -> TestFX Tools -> Check Sort Outputs Only Unique and then sort.
 4. Search  = `.\*music/(.\*)`